ecmwf/metview-docs/docs/confluence/flexpart_plume_trajectories.rst

            graph_symbol_outline: "on"
           )

 Then we need to add a new plotting layer for the date labels.
-Here we use a loop to construct and plot the date labels one by one with `Input Visualiser <https://confluence.ecmwf.int/display/METV/Input+Visualiser>`_ and :ref:`Symbol Plotting <msymb_icon>`:
+Here we use a loop to construct and plot the date labels one by one with :ref:`Input Visualiser  <input_visualiser_icon>` and :ref:`Symbol Plotting <msymb_icon>`:

 .. code-block:: python